trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

 `Cloud Storage connector <https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage>`_.

 If your data is publicly available, you do not need to do anything here.
-However, in most cases data is not publicly available, and the Presto cluster needs to have access to it.
+However, in most cases data is not publicly available, and the Trino cluster needs to have access to it.
 This is typically achieved by creating a service account, which has permissions to access your data.
 You can do this on the
 `service accounts page in GCP <https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts>`_.